Skip to main content

 2. Select a role with search filtering defined.

 3. Click Emulate log search.
 The search will be emulated for the search filters defined in the role.
-(In the example below, an index based search filter is defined.)
+(In the example below, an index search filter is defined.)

-Emulate log search for index based filter
+Emulate log search for index filter

 4. Enter your search parameters in the log search emulation window.
 The search will return only what is allowed by search filters defined in the role.